TheOnePersonYouHate/Cold-Waters-Campaigns-/README.md

 2: Download the most current DOTmod version here which will be updated as new DOTmod versions come through

 3: Replace the installed version of DOTmod with the downloaded version and replace any files

-There will be an experimental campaign included where nothing has been changed except you are playing as 2004 RU Federation using assets from the 2004 NATO campaign.
-There are some issues in that campaign with vessel loading but if you skip them to continue, you will be able to continue.